muhme/joomla-branches-tester/README.md

 * Switching between PHP versions (8.1, 8.2, or 8.3), as supported by the official Docker images.
 * Installing Joomla from a cloned 'joomla-cms' Git repository.
 * Grafting a Joomla package onto a development branch.
-* Using Xdebug for debuuging.
+* Using Xdebug for debugging.
 * Using IPv6 network.

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)